strongt1me/BFpilot/README.md

 tile, and lets the console perform large file operations locally instead of pushing everything through a slow remote copy path.

 The project is intentionally scoped to file management only.
-It does not bundle patch payloads, game mounting logic, extra network daemons, forced cleanup tools, or companion service managers.
+It does not bundle extra network daemons, forced cleanup tools, or companion service managers.

 ## Runtime